Bob Dylan‘s Rough And Rowdy Ways Tour continues to make its way through Europe.

 Key West (Philosopher Pirate) (Bob on piano)

 I’ve Made Up My Mind To Give Myself To You (Bob on piano)

 Band introductions (Bob on piano)

-Every Grain of Sand (Bob on piano)
+Every Grain of Sand (Bob on piano with harp)

 According to capt.kid on Expecting Rain, “What a show!
 The band is so good.
 At the band introductions he laughed when he got to Tony.
 I thought it was mighty funny.